Hansmu/spring-tutorial/Readme.md

 is outside of the main class package tree, then you must declare the packages to scan.
 If you declare @ComponentScan, then you have to specify the default package in it as well, otherwise the default behavior simply gets overwritten.

+@Configuration classes are used usually when you are using a third party library, code that you don't own.